 The design must therefore accommodate a Merlin sized helicopter in a fully enclosed hangar or pair of Wildcats.

 It is this requirement that pushes the overall length of the vessel out to 120m.

-Supporting the weight of a fully loaded Chinook will also dictate a structural robustness that might create weight and balance issues.
+Supporting the weight of a fully-loaded Chinook will also dictate structural robustness that might create weight and balance issues.
 Without carrying out detailed calculations it is impossible to say whether this goal can be achieved but making the assumption it can, this will be a significant capability that delivers great utility.